ntu-cam-clic/Social_Decision_Making_Tasks/README.md

-#Implementation of decision-making tasks on Qualtrics
+# Implementation of Decision-Making Tasks on Qualtrics

 Scripts and images for implementing the following 12 decision-making tasks on Qualtrics.
 We also share a dataset of responses from 292 participants in these decision-making tasks